B2B companies that post 11 times or more per month generate 3x the traffic of businesses that only blog one per month.

 I don’t know about you, but I refuse to work with anybody that has a bad attitude.

 No thank you.

-Money is great, but it’s not worth your happiness and all of the headaches that comes with a negative client or writer.
+Money is great, but it’s not worth your happiness and all of the headaches that come with a negative client or writer.

-That’s why you should seriously consider how the writer’s personality and attitude aligns with your own values.
+That’s why you should seriously consider how the writer’s personality and attitude align with your own values.

 Would they be fun and easy to work with?

 Usually you can gauge this after a single phone call.